VR Troopers: Home media

-In the US five VHS videos were released: "Lost Memories", "Oh Brother", "Computer Captive", "Error in the System", and "Virtual V6".
+In the U.S., five VHS videos were released: "Lost Memories", "Oh Brother", "Computer Captive", "Error in the System", and "Virtual V6".
 Each VHS release contained a bonus music video.

 In the U.K., two videos were released through PolyGram Video and 4 Front Video (a subsidiary of PolyGram), Vol.1 contained "The Battle Begins: Parts 1 and 2" and Vol.2 contains "Battle For The Books" and "Katlin's Little Helper".
 In the 2000s, four DVDs were released by FOX Kids Europe/Jetix Europe and Maximum Entertainment Ltd. They included three single disc Volumes and a Mega-Disc DVD that contained 8 various episodes that were released across the first three volumes and a couple of episodes that were not released on any of the three previous discs.

 On June 15, 2011, all episodes of VR Troopers were made available on Netflix until February 1, 2021.
 In 2015, episodes were available on Kabillion, a video-on-demand service.
+Tubi announced the series would stream on the service starting February 2025, although it later began streaming in June 2025.
+The series is also currently available on Roku as of May 2025.